 Powwow and Grand Entry

-The powwow consists of group, social and competition dances.
+The powwow consists of group, social and competitive dances.
 Everyone who meets the clothing requirements can participate in Grand Entry.
-Each of the annual honored families moves into the arena together before everyone else.
 Competition dances includes men’s traditional, women’s traditional, jingle dance and more.
 Learn more about powwow dances here.

-Dogs are not allowed in the dance arena as it as a sacred space.
-Festival is for CPN members and their immediate family (those dependents living in the home of the Tribal member).
+Dogs are not allowed in the dance arena as it is a sacred space.

 Moccasins and closed-toed shoes in the arena are one of the basic etiquette requirements of the sacred space.
 Most dancers wear moccasins while they participate in Grand Entry or competition.
 Learn how to make a pair of traditional pucker-toe moccasins here.